GabeScott/standard-works-vault/General Conference/1985 April - “The Spirit Giveth Life”.md

 # “The Spirit Giveth Life”

-*By Thomas S. Monson - Of the Quorum of the Twelve Apostles*
+By Elder Thomas S. Monson - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1985 General Conference*